konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 A deployment target, usually a K8s api endpoint.
 The credentials for connecting to the target will be stored in a secret which will be referenced in the clusterCredentialsSecret field.
 A [DT] Can be created manually by a user, or dynamically using a provisioner.
+The `phase` section shows the lifecycle phase of the [DT].

 **Immutable object**: no